ndelrossi7/giotto-sphinx/source/_build/html/_sources/gettingstarted.rst.txt

 .. _Giotto Viewer: http://spatial.rc.fas.harvard.edu/spatialgiotto/giotto.install.native.html

-Make sure to check out the **Datasets** section to see examples of the Giotto workflow.
+Make sure to check out the `Datasets <datasets>`_ section to see examples of the Giotto workflow.

 *************
 Requirements